Fireplace refacing stone comes in many choices.

 DYI: Getting Started

 If you're a do-it-yourselfer, you'll be happy to discover many of the available products are just for DIY.
-You decide to do this project yourself, then check your state's building codes before you do anything to your fireplace.Typically, building codes state: no flammable materials within 6 inches of the firebox and maximum projection of 1/8" per inch from firebox.
+You decide to do this project yourself, then check your state's building codes before you do anything to your fireplace design.Typically, building codes state: no flammable materials within 6 inches of the firebox and maximum projection of 1/8" per inch from firebox.
 Once you're clear on what needs to be done, you can tackle this DIY project.

 - Clean the surface you're going to reface.